nubenetes/awesome-kubernetes/docs/introduction.md

 - [weave.works: What is a self-service developer platform and why does it matter?](https://www.weave.works/blog/what-is-a-self-service-developer-platform)
 - [==thenewstack.io: What We Learned from Enabling Developer Self-Service==](https://thenewstack.io/what-we-learned-from-enabling-developer-self-service/) Let’s simplify the developer experience and scale DevOps workflows without compromising the security of multi-Kubernetes environments.

+## Shift-Left

+- [==dzone.com: Shift-Left: A Developer's Pipe(line) Dream?==](https://dzone.com/articles/shift-left-a-developers-pipeline-dream) **The traditional SDLC is broken and long overdue for a "shift" in direction.
+Find out more details in this post.
+How Shift Left Is a Game Changer.**

 ## Disaster Recovery